yxie054/template-lab-02-unit-integration-testing/README.md

 }
 ```

-Compile this program as `c-echo` (`g++ c-echo.cpp -o c-echo`) and test it with some different inputs to verify that it prints whatever is passed to it as an input parameter.
+Compile this program as `c-echo` (`g++ c-echo.cpp -o c-echo`) and test it with some different inputs to verify that it prints whatever is passed to it as command line input.
 Now, let's create a program named `array.sh` which can automatically run this program with some known inputs to automate it's testing.

 ```shell
 #!/bin/sh